yassine-hamoudi/labri/_pages/bayonne2026.md

 The meeting aims to foster collaboration between the research communities of the Basque Country and Bordeaux on the topic of quantum algorithms.
 It will bring together specialists from both sides of the border, with diverse backgrounds in physics, chemistry, computer science, and mathematics.
 The [first edition]({{ site.url }}{{ site.baseurl }}/bayonne2025) of the meeting was held in 2025.

 The meeting will feature short and long talks, as well as poster presentations.
+Submissions should be made via the <a href="https://framaforms.org/2nd-basque-country-bordeaux-quantum-algorithms-meeting-march-24-25-2026-1765536438" target="_blank" style="color:#D50032; text-decoration: none;">registration form.</a>

 Organisers: [Javier Aizpurua](https://cfm.ehu.es/nanophotonics/), [Matthieu Saubanère](https://www.loma.cnrs.fr/en/matthieu-saubanere/), [Yassine Hamoudi](https://yassine-hamoudi.github.io/)